segmentio/segment-docs/src/connections/destinations/catalog/criteo-app-web-events/index.md

 analytics.page('Home')
 ```

 2. You can give us the URL of your home page as an integration setting.
-Please reference the [settings](/docs/connections/destinations/catalog/criteo/#settings) section for more info.
+Reference the [settings](/docs/connections/destinations/catalog/criteo/#settings) section for more info.

 ## Other Features